Ledger > Extra: VAT (Tax) Setup |

 1. Create a New Tax System

-1. Navigate to VAT Setup.
+1. Open to VAT Setup.

-2. Click on New Tax System.
+2. Click New Tax System.

 3. Enter the following details:

-5. Adjust tax rates as necessary.
-If you need to add additional tax rates, such as an import luxury tax rate or a reduced tax rate, do so now.
+6. Add additional tax rates, such as an import luxury tax rate or a reduced tax rate, do so now.

 2. Add Additional Tax Rates (if needed)

-2.Select the tax class (e.g., Input or Output Tax).
+2.Select the Tax Class (e.g., Input or Output Tax).

-3.Assign a code (e.g., IL for Import Luxury Tax).
+3.Assign a Code (e.g., IL = Import Luxury Tax).

 This code will display on the forms where it is applicable, serving as a reminder of the tax type you are dealing with and assisting in selecting the tax type between different tax systems.